 In this course, we both discuss theory about cross-cultural communication, and practice specific situations with a specialized bicultural actor (m/f).
 We study some selected film scenes.
 Beforehand, you will be asked to answer some preparatory questions in order to make sure the course addresses your specific questions and issues.

-Comments about ‘Intercultural Communication for PhD supervisors’ at Graduate School of Life Sciences (Utrecht University):
+Comments PhD supervisors – Graduate School of Life Sciences (Utrecht University):

 “Janneke, thank you for the inspiring and informative session.
 I learned a lot”